How to Apply Eyeshadow for Your Eye ShapeAugust 24, 2023

 How to Apply Eyeshadow on Downturned Eyes

 If the outer corners of your eyes point slightly downward, then you have downturned eyes.
 “For this eye shape, it’s really important to line under the eye and blend a darker shadow on the outer edge of the eye, bringing it up to the crease,” says Kristina.
-This method of application pulls the eye up and out for an ultra-flattering look.

 How to Apply Eyeshadow on Round Eyes

 If you can see the whites of your eyes around all sides of your iris, chances are you have round eyes.
 To balance this unique eye shape, Hart likes to create depth and horizontal length in the outer corner of the eye with a dark eyeshadow like Urban Decay 24/7 Eyeshadow in Tease or New Riff.
 Lightly blend the darker eyeshadow in the outer corners of your eyes and blend outward toward the hairline to create length.